L-Applin/rept/README.md

 [Introduction à l'informatique théorique][info theo] (Introduction to Theoretical computer science) at [University of Montreal][udem].
 As a challenge I decided I would try to implement an interpreter of the langage by myself using Python.

 ### The langage
 *Repeat* is a very simple, very contrived and very limited "programming langage".
 I made some very slight modification to the syntax Mr Tapp used in his class but everything else is exactly the same.
-First, the langage has an infinit amount of registers that it canuse to store an integer, as large as needed.
+First, the langage has an infinite amount of registers that it can use to store an integer (the integer can be as large as it needs).
 Second, it has a few operations that can be made on those register :

 1. Increment the value stored in a register : `inc r0`
 2. Move the value from one register to another : `r1 <- r2`.
 It is also possible to directly put a value inside a register : `r0 <- 1024`